GoogleCloudPlatform/gke-rolling-updates-demo/README.md

 ## Regional vs Multi-Zone Clusters

 Regional cluster has multi-node highly available control plane.
-This allows zero-downtime upgrades for control plane and 5 9s of availability.
+This allows zero-downtime upgrades for control plane and five 9s of availability.
 Three different zones are selected automatically at cluster creation time and one control plane node is run in each.
 The Node Pools are also spread out among the three zones.